 There are lots of money-laundering techniques that authorities know about and probably countless others that have yet to be uncovered.
 Here are some of the more popular ones:

-- Black Market Colombian Peso Exchange This system, which the DEA calls the "largest drug money-laundering mechanism in the Western Hemisphere" [ref], came to light in the 1990s.
+- Black Market Colombian Peso Exchange: This system, which has been called, "perhaps the largest, most insidious money laundering system in the Western Hemisphere," came to light in the 1990s [source: Zill and Bergman].
 A Colombian official sat down with people in the U.S. Treasury Department to discuss the problem of U.S. goods being illegally imported into Colombia using the black market.
 When they considered the issue alongside the drug-money-laundering problem, U.S. and Columbian officials put two and two together and discovered that the same mechanism was achieving both ends.
-This complex setup relies on the fact that there are businesspeople in Colombia -- typically importers of international goods -- who need U.S. dollars in order to conduct business.
+This complex setup relies on the fact that there are businesspeople in Colombia — typically importers of international goods — who need U.S. dollars in order to conduct business.
 To avoid the Colombian government's taxes on the money exchange from pesos to dollars and the tariffs on imported goods, these businessmen can go to black market "peso brokers" who charge a lower fee to conduct the transaction outside of government intervention.
 That's the illegal importing side of the scheme.
 The money-laundering side goes like this: A drug trafficker turns over dirty U.S. dollars to a peso broker in Colombia.
 The peso broker then uses those drug dollars to purchase goods in the United States for Colombian importers.
 When the importers receive those goods (below government radar) and sell them for pesos in Colombia, they pay back the peso broker from the proceeds.
 The peso broker then gives the drug trafficker the equivalent in pesos (minus a commission) of the original, dirty U.S. dollars that began the process.

 Most money-laundering schemes involve some combination of these methods, although the Black Market Peso Exchange is pretty much a one-stop-shopping system once someone smuggles the cash to the peso broker.
 The variety of tools available to launderers makes this a difficult crime to stop, but authorities do catch the bad guys every now and then.
 In the next section, we'll take a look at two busted money-laundering operations.